bzg/choices/README.md

 **Don't use the dsfr theme unless you are [authorized](https://www.systeme-de-design.gouv.fr/utilisation-et-organisation/perimetre-d-application) to.**

-To set chota as the theme, run `clj -X:set theme chota`.
+To set chota as the theme, run `clj -X:set :theme chota`.

 This will update `config.yml` and `resources/public/index.html` to use chota as the theme when generating the static website.